cnkuyan/indexer/README.md

 ### Possible Improvements To The Application

  The application could possible be improved upon under following topics:
- 1. Making it ready to work behind a load balancer, by using a distributed key-value store instead of the local map data structures.
+ 1. Making it ready to work behind a load balancer, by using a distributed in-memory key-value store (such as Memcached) instead of the node-local associative data structures (HashMap).
  2. Giving the ability to scale even more, by providing a sharding mechanism at the core, to distribute the load based on a certain key.